 Originally a small village in the 1400s, it became the seat of power when the capital city of Ayutthaya was sacked in 1767 and the King moved the everything here.
 From its beginning as a trading post, Bangkok has an interesting history in a country with the distinction of never falling under the control of an European nation.
 It grew its own trade regionally until World War II.

-The next day I took the subway to as close to the Royal Palace and major temples as you could during that time, and then walked to them.
-Along the way were multitudes of little shops catering to all kinds of needs.
+I like to walk a lot, so I took the subway to as close to the Royal Palace and major temples as you could during that time, and then walked to them.
+Along the way were multitudes of little shops catering to all kinds of needs on the north edge of Chinatown.
 Each is very focused but this is how the local economy is set up, and it does work.

 SummaryThe scams run hot and heavy near the tourist spots.
 Just walk away, don't even engage.
 If someone comes up to you to start a conversation, 99.999% of the time it's a scam, don't feel bad.

 Speaking of hot, yes, it's the tropics.
 You will sweat.
 It's not really walkable for most people, although the subway does get much closer to the temples and palace now via Sanam Chai stop.
 The main modern areas of the city are totally mass transit friendly, and they have to be.
 A cab will make you want to blow your brains out.
 The traffic does not clear for any man.
 It can take 20 minutes for 1 mile.